Last Frontier Heli-Skiing

-Boasting a ski area of 9,500km2 (compared to the average Canadian heliski area of 2,200km2) and annual average snowfall of 25 metres, the combination of terrain and conditions is unsurpassed.
-Last Frontier operate with small groups of up to 5 guests and 2-3 groups per helicopter (A-star B2 or Bell 407), which guarantees a swift and efficient service to maximise your vertical feet.
+Boasting a ski area of 9,500km2 (compared to the average Canadian heliski area of 2,200km2) and annual average snowfall of 25 meters, the combination of terrain and conditions is unsurpassed.
+Last Frontier operate with small groups of up to 4 guests and 2-3 groups per helicopter (A-star B2 or Bell 407), which guarantees a swift and efficient service to maximize your vertical feet.
 Equally important is the terrain with tree cover as Last Frontier can usually get you skiing even when the weather closes in.

 It is a common misconception that heliskiing is for experts only.
 In fact, anyone with a reasonable level of fitness combined with some off piste experience can partake.
 If you are unsure as to whether you ski well enough, our travel consultants can advise and even assess you.